HEnquist/camilladsp/backend_wasapi.md

 When using a virtual sound card (sometimes called loopback device), all applications output their audio to the playback side of this virtual sound card.
 Then this audio signal can be captured from the capture side of the virtual card.
 [VB-CABLE from VB-AUDIO](https://www.vb-audio.com/Cable/) works well.

 #### Sending all audio to the virtual card
 Set VB-CABLE as the default playback device in the Windows sound control panel.
 Open "Sound" in the Control Panel, then in the "Playback" tab select "CABLE Input" and click the "Set Default" button.
-This will work for all applications that respect this setting, which in practive is nearly all.
+This will work for all applications that respect this setting, which in practice is nearly all.
 The exceptions are the ones that provide their own way of selecting playback device.

 #### Capturing the audio
 The next step is to figure out the device name to enter in the CamillaDSP configuration.